How is Property Purchased During Marriage With Sole and Separate Property Treated in an Arizona Divorce

 Husband put all his earnings and income from the trailer court in one bank account.
 He wrote checks on that account for mortgage payments on the trailer court and living expenses.

-A few years later, husband arranged to borrow $25,000 to pay off debt including the mortgage on the trailer park.
+A few years later, the husband arranged to borrow $25,000 to pay off debt including the mortgage on the trailer park.
 He and Mrs. Lord executed the note.

 Mr. Lord said his wife’s name appeared only because the lender insisted it was customary.
-In 1960, husband sold the trailer court.
+In 1960, the husband sold the trailer court.
 Both Mr. Lord and Mrs. Lord executed the deed.
-When it appeared they were to receive preferred stock, husband instructed the buyer how to deed the stock.
+When it appeared they were to receive preferred stock, husband instructed the buyer how to Deed the stock.
 He said to give half of the stock to each spouse as his or her separate property.
 However, the seller never issued any stock certificates.

 Husband Acquired the Trailer Park as His Separate Property